kubanez-create/scrapy_parser_pep/README.md

 ## Features

-- Gather brief summary for a "What's new in Python" page, including link to an article, its name and author(authors).
-- Retrieve the latest Python's versions metadata such as link, version and status.
+- Retrieve each PEP's metadata such as number, author(s) and status.
-- Download the latest Python's versions documentation.
 - Calculate the Python PEP's status statistics (how many PEPs do we have in each status).

 ## Installation